shaun4727/advanced-authentication-system/README.md

 13. use of react hook -- useCallback
 14. when to use asChild
 15. what is the use of findFirst, findUnique in prisma
+16. How prisma works?

     //db integration

-16. prisma-adapter installed
+17. prisma-adapter installed
-17. how local and production level database work with prisma. there is separate command to deploy database.
+18. how local and production level database work with prisma. there is separate command to deploy database.

 // adding provider
 console.google.cloud.com(google console api) -> search for apis & services